 - Jurisdictional issues: we will only have ECs for structures permitted and built while under Unincorporated Lee County's jurisdiction.
 The term "unincorporated" means any area that has not been incorporated into a city limit (basically anything outside of a city limit).

-- At the time of permitting/construction, the property may not have been in a flood zone (aka Special Flood Hazard Area).
+- At the time of permitting/construction, the property may not have been in a flood zone.

 Find an Elevation Certificate through the FDEM Database